History Of The F Series: Part 1

 The history of the F-Series is a storied one.
-Before it became the best selling vehicle in America for 38 straight years, it was just the F1 in 1948.
+Before it became the best-selling vehicle in America for decades, it was just the F1 in 1948.

 First Generation (1948 - 1952)